 Step 1.
 You Deliver The Material To Our Permitted Facility

-Commercial Waste & Recycling, LLC is permitted (SWIS#01-AA-0302) as a Large Volume Transfer Station to receive and process non-hazardous Construction & Demolition (C&D) debris, and green waste materials.
+We are permitted (SWIS#01-AA-0302) as a Large Volume Transfer Station to receive and process non-hazardous Construction & Demolition (C&D) debris, and green waste materials.
 Upon entering the facility proceed to the weigh scale to begin the transaction process.

 Step 2.
 The Material is Identified and Weighed